 The Slippery Slope (Arrrgghhh!
 I've Cracked!)

-So… how’s the T2D diet going?
-I hear you ask, wide-eyed with hopeful expectation.
+So… how’s the T2D diet going, I hear you ask.
+All wide-eyed with hopeful expectation?

-Like most of us mortals cursed with this condition, I do not possess the willpower of a professional athlete or a reality TV contestant with a book deal.
+Like most of us mere mortals cursed with this condition, I do not possess the willpower of a professional athlete or a reality TV contestant.
+And you know what really hacks me off?
+That one person.
+You know the one?
+There’s always one.

 “Oh yeah!
 I dieted and sweated off 15 pounds... in a week!”

-You ask, “Oh, you’re diabetic then?
-Type one or two?”
+“Oh, you’re diabetic then.
+Which one, type one or two?”

 “Nahhh!
 I’m not one of those.
 I just know how to make weight fall off.”